 The Australian Flag was first flown at the Royal Exhibition Buildings, Melbourne on 3rd September 1901, in the presence of the first Prime Minister of Australia, the Hon.
 Edmund Barton and Lady Hopetoun, wife of our first Governor-General.
-As the flag was raised, all schools were requested via telegraph to similarly raise their Australian flag at the school assembly being held at the same time.

 The centenary of the Flag’s inauguration was commemorated on 3 September 2001 and involved a re-enactment of the original flag raising ceremony by then Prime Minister John Howard, OM, AC, at the Royal Exhibition Buildings, Melbourne.